 Specifically, the Expense management mobile workspace enables a user to:

-Take a photo of a receipt, and upload it to Microsoft Dynamics for Finance and Operations, Enterprise edition.
+Take a photo of a receipt, and upload it to Microsoft Dynamics for Finance and Operations.
 A user can then attach that photo to an expense report later.

 Upload a file as a captured receipt.
 A user can then attach that file to an expense report later.